Thunderbottom/UltimateBrowserProject/app/src/main/assets/UltimateBrowserProject_introduction_en.md

 __Remember__ that if the soft keyboard is shown the tab switcher would not display, it's not a bug, but an intended design.

+## Swipe to switch tabs:

+Now you can swipe the omnibox, aka Address Bar to switch between tabs!

 ## Load in background:

  1. Set UltimateBrowserProject as your __default browser__.